Assistant Coroner - Manchester West

 Ph.D University Of Kent

 Postgraduate Diploma In Law

-Catherine then moved to become an in-house advocate with the General Medical Council, prosecuting before Fitness to Practise hearings, Interim Orders panels and Restoration and Investigation Committees.
-Since transferring to the Bar, Catherine has continued working in this field and appears regularly for the GMC in the Medical Practitioners Tribunal Service, prosecuting cases of serious clinical and sexual misconduct, and is ranked as a leading barrister in the field of professional discipline in Chambers and Partners UK Bar Guide.
+Catherine then moved to become an in-house solicitor advocate with the General Medical Council, prosecuting cases before Fitness to Practise hearings, Interim Orders panels and Restoration and Investigation Committees.
+Since transferring to the Bar and joining 9 St John Street in 2011, Catherine has continued working in the field of medical regulation and appears regularly for the GMC in the Medical Practitioners Tribunal Service, prosecuting cases of serious clinical and sexual misconduct.
+She is trained to deal with the prosecution of rape and serious sexual offences.
+She is ranked as a leading barrister in the field of professional discipline in Chambers and Partners UK Bar Guide.
 She has also continued to deliver training to lawyers, clinical performance assessors, general practitioners and hospital doctors on various aspects of medical regulation.

 Nine St John Street Chambers 'Brochure Creator'.
 From here you are able to create a personlised PDF of profiles you have viewed while browsing the site, you can then download your brochure as a PDF to use on your PC, Tablet or print a hard copy.